sean-benesh-frEs86UrHQI-unsplash.jpg

 Create a more intuitive and engaging way to track medication intake, understand its effects, & receive personalized support.

-We introduced a daily medication reminder feature with customizable alerts and visual progress indicators, improving medication adherence by 25% (based on self-reported patient data).
+We introduced a daily reminder feature to encourage medication and personal status tracking with customizable alerts and visual progress indicators, improving medication adherence by 25% (based on self-reported data).

 Gamification for Engagement

-We incorporated gamification elements, such as points and badges, tied to medication adherence and educational content about bipolar disorder, increasing daily app usage by 40%.
+We incorporated gamification points and badges tied to adherence, and encouraging and relevant educational content, increasing daily usage by 40%.

 60% reduction in onboarding time